mohamed-chamrouk/jetson-nano-clustering/README.md

 ```bash
 tegrastats | cut -d' ' -f10,14,16,18
 ```
-The first column is the CPU usage accross all 4 cores, the second is the GPU usage, the third the CPU temp and the last the GPU temp.
+The first column is the CPU usage across all 4 cores, the second is the GPU usage, the third the CPU temp and the last the GPU temp.